Volume 12, Issue 1 (Winter 2026) JCCNC 2026, 12(1): 47-58 | Back to browse issues page

 1- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran.

-3- School of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran.
+3- Nursing Care Research Center, School of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran.

-Background: Multiple sclerosis represents the most prevalent progressive neurological disorder among young individuals globally.
-Patients diagnosed with this condition often experience a diverse array of psychological challenges.
-The current study sought to explore the correlation between spiritual well-being and the levels of fatigue and depression in individuals with multiple sclerosis who referred to the Tehran multiple sclerosis (MS) Association in 2024.
+Background: Multiple sclerosis (MS) represents the most prevalent progressive neurological disorder among young individuals globally.
+Patients diagnosed with MS often experience a diverse array of psychological challenges.
+The current study sought to explore the correlation between spiritual wellbeing and fatigue and depression in individuals with MS who referred to the Tehran MS Association, Tehran City, Iran, in 2024.

 Methods: This research employed a cross-sectional, descriptive-correlational design.
-The statistical population comprised individuals diagnosed with multiple sclerosis (MS) who sought assistance from the Tehran MS Association.
+The statistical population comprised individuals diagnosed with MS who sought assistance from the Tehran MS Association.
 From this population, 200 participants were selected through continuous sampling in accordance with established inclusion criteria.
-Data collection instruments included a demographic and disease characteristics questionnaire, the Fatigue Severity Scale (FSS), the Beck Depression Inventory II (BDI-II), and the Paloutzian and Ellison Spiritual Well-Being Scale (SWBS).
-The analysis of the data was conducted using SPSS version 27, employing both descriptive and inferential statistical methods, including Pearson's correlation coefficient, independent t-tests, and analysis of variance (ANOVA).
-The significance threshold for all tests is established at p<0.05.
+Data collection instruments included a demographic and disease characteristics questionnaire, the fatigue severity scale (FSS), the Beck depression inventory II (BDI-II), and the Paloutzian and Ellison spiritual wellbeing scale (SWBS).
+The data analysis was conducted using SPSS version 27, employing both descriptive and inferential statistical methods, including the Pearson correlation coefficient, independent t-test, and analysis of variance.
+The significance level for all tests was set at 0.05.

-Conclusion: The results of this study indicate that there exists an inverse relationship between spiritual well-being and the prevalent issues of fatigue and depression among individuals diagnosed with MS. Consequently, it is advisable to incorporate strategies that focus on enhancing spiritual well-being, as this may significantly alleviate the mental health challenges faced by these individuals.
+Conclusion: The results of this study indicate an inverse relationship between spiritual wellbeing and the prevalent issues of fatigue and depression among individuals diagnosed with MS. Consequently, it is advisable to incorporate strategies that focus on enhancing spiritual wellbeing, as this may significantly alleviate the mental health challenges faced by these individuals.

 Type of Study: Research | Subject: Special